What Is a Birth Injury Settlement?

 Additionally, one or both of the child’s parents may have to quit their job to provide sufficient care, leading to a loss of income.
 While this can help manage the child’s immediate health care needs, caregiving duties and less money can place a lot of stress on parents.

-Birth injury lawsuit settlements must account for these potential costs to ensure plaintiffs are compensated fairly.
+Birth injury settlements must account for these potential costs to ensure plaintiffs are compensated fairly.

 State Laws and Regulations

-When someone files a birth injury lawsuit, they will claim medical malpractice or negligence caused their child harm.
+When someone files a lawsuit for their child’s birth injury, they will claim medical malpractice or negligence caused their child harm.
 Each state has limits on how much money can be paid out in a malpractice case.
 Some states may only put limits on money awarded for emotional suffering, while others may cap on the total amount of a settlement.

-Talk to a birth injury lawyer to see how state laws may affect the amount of money you receive.
+Talk to a lawyer to see how state laws may affect the amount of money you receive.

 Do you suspect your child’s birth injury was caused by medical malpractice?

-Birth injury attorneys take a small percentage of the overall winnings after they have secured a settlement.
+Attorneys take a small percentage of the overall winnings after they have secured a birth injury settlement.
 Make sure the lawyer you work with explains how much their services will cost.

 Further, many families choose lawyers who offer a free consultation with no upfront fees.
 Working with this type of lawyer means you won’t have to pay unless they win financial compensation for you.

-The amount of money you may receive through a birth injury settlement depends on the specific nature of your case.
+The amount of money you may receive through birth injury settlements depends on the specific nature of your case.
 Without seeking legal counsel, there is no way to know your exact case value.
-That said, some birth injury lawsuit settlements have awarded families millions of dollars.
+That said, some birth injury settlements have awarded families millions of dollars.